maslianok/react-resize-detector/README.md

 🦄 Produces <a href="https://npmtrends.com/react-resize-detector" target="__blank">100 million downloads annually</a>

 No `window.resize` listeners!
 No timeouts!
-No 👑 viruses! :)

 ## Is it necessary for you to use this library?